 When you buy a Gi it has to serve a dual purpose – training and competing.
 Personally, I prefer white Gis.
 Still, from time to time I like to change things up.
 A big thumbs up for Gold BJJ for providing both options.
 Color-wise, they have two IBJJF approved Gis coming in white and black.
 Moreover, they also have a grey and a navy version, the latter of which I got.
 Although this Gold BJJ Gi Review refers to the Navy, I expect the same is true for all colors.
 The color holds firmly for now, with no sign of fading even after multiple frequent washes.

 Finally, a few crucial technical details to complete the BJJ Gold Gi Review.
-The Gi falls in the medium priced Gis category, which is a real treat for the quality you get in return.
+The Gi falls in the medium-priced Gis category, which is a real treat for the quality you get in return.
 As far as pricing goes, Gold BJJ has nailed it once again!
 The shipment was fast and efficient, the Gi came in pristine condition and included a free white belt.
-Furthermore, there’s no-questions-asked full money back guarantee from Gold BJJ.
+Furthermore, there’s a no-questions-asked full money-back guarantee from Gold BJJ.
 Not that I’m looking to exercise it.

 All in all, if it is not clear by now, you should definitely consider the Aeroweave Ultra Lightweight Gold BJJ Gi if you’re in the market for one.
 If you’re a light Gi kind of grappler, there’s no question about it.
 If you’re not, and you’re considering a change, beware, because trying this Gi out will have you hooked for life!
 I Hope this Gold BJJ Gi review helps the next person that’s unsure of getting this truly remarkable Brazilian Jiu-Jitsu Gi.